rmccrear/lv-3-may-2024/week-5/assignment-2.md

    - In the `/src/pages` directory, create new folders for each page you need:
      - `pokemon/index.js` for the Pokémon data.
      - `trivia/index.js` for the trivia questions.
-     - `more-cats/index.js` for multiple cat entries (if you completed the multi-cat stretch goal).
+     - `more-cats/index.js` for multiple cat entries (if you completed the multi-cat stretch goal, you may reuse this page).

 2. **Fetch Data in Each Page**